EXCLUSIVE-Peugeot family ready to step aside for GM -sources

 By Sophie Sassard, Laurence Frost and Gilles Guillaume

-The Peugeot clan, one of Europe's three surviving car dynasties, and beleaguered chief executive Philippe Varin turned to 7 percent shareholder GM after inconclusively sounding out other potential investors including Chinese partner Dongfeng, the sources said.
+The Peugeot clan, one of Europe's three surviving car dynasties, turned with beleaguered chief executive Philippe Varin to 7 percent shareholder GM after inconclusively sounding out other potential investors including Chinese partner Dongfeng, they said.

 "GM faces the same overcapacity situation with Opel, and that's why PSA is trying to convince them to merge the two," said one of the people, who asked not to be identified because the talks are confidential.
 "The Peugeot family has now accepted that they'll lose control, so this is no longer an issue."

-The family, which founded Peugeot in 1810 as a coffee mill manufacturer, holds a 25.4 percent stake commanding 38.1 percent of voting rights in a company now struggling for survival.
+The Peugeot family, which founded the company in 1810 as a coffee mill manufacturer, holds a 25.4 percent stake that commands 38.1 percent of voting rights in a group that is now struggling for survival.

-Before injecting more cash, GM would need assurances that it had a free hand to cut production capacity as it took control of integrating Peugeot and Opel, sources said in recent days.
+Before injecting more cash, GM would need assurances that it had a free hand to cut production capacity as it took control of integrating Peugeot and Opel, sources said.

 SALES SLUMP

-For Peugeot, heavily dependent on its home region, the threat is existential.
-The company burned 3 billion euros ($3.9 billion) in operating cash last year, and asset writedowns swelled its net loss to 5 billion euros.
+For Peugeot, heavily dependent on its home region, the threat is to its existence.
+The company burned 3 billion euros ($3.9 billion) in operating cash last year, and asset writedowns swelled its net loss to 5 billion.

-Shares in Peugeot closed 5.5 percent higher at 6.50 euros after the Reuters story was published, while GM shares closed 1.7 percent higher at $33.10 in New York.

-Peugeot's stock has plunged 77 percent over the past two years, compared with a 1.4 percent slide for the STOXX Europe 600 autos & parts index.
+Peugeot's shares have fallen 77 percent over the past two years, compared with a 1.4 percent slide for the STOXX Europe 600 autos & parts index.
 Its debt has been classed as junk by all of the main rating agencies since early 2012.

 Earlier talks on a full combination were halted late last year as a French government bailout of Peugeot and its worsening cash position stirred misgivings at GM's headquarters in Detroit.